I. Introduction to Research Sources

 Several print sources in the Law Library track legislative history information for retrospective tax legislation.
 The most comprehensive selection of legislative history materials is in HeinOnline's Taxation & Economic Reform in America library.
-Most, if not all, the print titles identified below are online in this collection, where they can be searched using field searching and Boolean connectors.
+Most, if not all, the print titles identified below are online in this searchable collection.

 Legislative History of the Internal Revenue Code of 1954...
 (KF6335 .U58l 1967 & in HeinOnline).

 Covers 1954-1965 with references back to the derivation of sections in the 1939 Code.

 Internal Revenue Acts of the United States, 1909-1950: Legislative Histories, Laws and Administrative Documents (in HeinOnline).
 Carlton Fox was a Justice Department lawyer who compiled this collection of 146 print volumes.
 Search by document type, bill number, volume number, date of publication, popular name, and more.